xingyizhao/PURE/README.md

 [MEFT](https://aclanthology.org/2023.findings-acl.237.pdf): They did not release code.
 I already provide the max entropy loss in util.py.
 Just use this loss to tune the model before you use cross-entropy loss to train the model.

-## Demo -- Defending HiddenKiller
+## Demo -- Defending BadNet and HiddenKiller
-We provide a demo result in defending against BadNet and HiddenKiller attacks on the FDK setting.

 **Rare Word Attack**

 Without Defense

 ![image](https://github.com/user-attachments/assets/67c00617-403d-4185-8b77-cab651bda90a)

 Pure Results

 ![image](https://github.com/user-attachments/assets/fa5393d9-9a3a-4464-82cc-c14e1873a5f9)